vectordotdev/vector/docs/setup/installation/manual/from-archives.md

 is writable by the `vector` process.
 {% endhint %}

+## Limited Releases

+For certain release targets Vector releases limited builds.
+These builds lack the following features:

+1. On-disk buffers.
+2. The [`kafka` sink][docs.kafka_sink].

+The reason these features are not included is due to the libraries required to power them.
+Specifically, we use [`leveldb`][url.leveldb] and [`rdkafka`][url.rdkafka] to power these features.
+Unforutnately, compiling and/or statically linking these libraries has proven to be a challenge.
+This is something we are working to resolve.
+You can track progress on [issue 546][url.issue_661].

 ## Service Managers

 Vector archives ship with service files in case you need them: